apache/yetus/asf-site-src/source/documentation/in-progress/precommit/bugsystems.html.md

 ## GitHub Authentication

-In order to comment on issues or, depending upon the security setup of the repo, authentication credentials.
+Some operations depend upon authentication credentials.
 The GitHub plug-in supports authentication via token or user name/passphrase.
+Authentication is required for controlling the API query rate, accessing private repositories, reading private pull requests, updating GitHub Statuses (requires `repo:status` permissions), writing comments to PRs, and other functionality.

+Some [robots](../robots) have built-in support for providing GitHub tokens.
+See the appropriate documentation for your particular setup.

 ### GitHub Token

 The token is provided via the `--github-token` option.

-### GitHub Username/password (Deprecated)
+### GitHub Username/password

+    NOTE: GitHub is deprecating this format.
+It is kept here for backward compatibility until such a time the format is completely removed from modern implementations.

 The user name is provided via the `--github-user` option or the GITHUB\_USER environment variable.
 The default value for  GITHUB\_USER is the value of `--project` suffixed with QA.
 For example, `--project=yetus` will set `GITHUB_USER=yetusqa`.